native american culture and traditions

 Many Native American communities on reservations live without consistent access to high-quality grocery stores and fresh fruits and vegetables.
 Running Strong’s organic gardens and food programs tackle malnutrition and food insecurity by providing healthy meals and fresh produce to Native American children and their families.

 We also help establish community gardens, household gardens, and communal greenhouse programs, ensuring that cultural aspects are included and teaching communities about how to improve food choices and how to plant traditional gardens.
+Learn more about this program here.

-Native Land Awareness
+Acknowledge Native Land

 Here’s a simple but powerful gesture – acknowledging that you are on Native land.
 Land acknowledgment is about recognizing that the land you live on today was originally inhabited by indigenous people, and it’s a way of honoring Native American history and presence.
 You can participate in this by:

-- Educating Yourself: Start by learning about the indigenous peoples who historically inhabited and continue to inhabit the land you are on.
+Start by learning about the indigenous peoples who historically inhabited and continue to inhabit the land you are on.
 Research their history, culture, and contributions to the region.

-- Taking Action: Reflect on what further action can be taken to support indigenous communities.
+Reflect on what further action can be taken to support indigenous communities.
 This could involve supporting indigenous-led initiatives, supporting organizations like Running Strong, or advocating for indigenous rights and issues.

-Buy Native-Made Goods
+Buy Authentic Native-Made Goods

 Support Native American artisans and entrepreneurs by purchasing products that are legitimately made or sourced from indigenous communities.
 This isn’t just about economic support; it’s about honoring, respecting, and preserving cultural traditions, ensuring their stories are told.